Rosario Tramway: Current plans

 Ultimately, the tramway proposal proved the most favourable and the bidding process began on 21 July 2015, one year after the metro project was re-initiated and numerous proposals put forward.
-The governor of the province said that more concrete plans would be announced by the end of the month and whether or not the network would maintain its original route or not, though it was confirmed that Siemens and the Industrial and Commercial Bank of China would put forward bids.
+The governor of the province said that more concrete plans would be announced by the end of the month and whether the network would maintain its original route or not, though it was confirmed that Siemens and the Industrial and Commercial Bank of China would put forward bids.

 On 30 October 2015, it was announced that the project was accepting bids for the initial 20 km route.
 The total cost is expected to be a US$360 million and connect together the city's main bus and rail terminals, with an estimated completion year set at 2019 should this phase of the project remain on schedule.
 Officials further justified the decision of opting for a tramway instead of an underground, saying that each kilometre of tramway costs US$18 million, while for an underground this figure would have been US$120 million.